 The Golden Temple – Among the Most Positive Places in the World

 Thinking of visiting the Golden Temple?
-One of our bloggers went to Amritsar and was overwhelmed by the positivity of the Sikh religion displayed at the temple.
-Read here to learn Golden Temple facts to help you plan your journey to Punjab.
+One of our bloggers went to Amritsar and was overwhelmed by the positivity displayed at the Golden Temple.
+Read here to learn about the facts of the Golden Temple to help you plan your journey to Punjab.

 ‘Skip the Taj Mahal,’ I tell them, ‘and head straight to the Golden Temple of Amritsar!’
 They look utterly baffled as I share my honest response to their request for itinerary advice.
 Yes, I do think the Taj Mahal makes for the quintessential ‘I just went to India’ photo.
 The remarkable history-rich mausoleum and mosque set up a striking backdrop.
 Don’t get me wrong, it can indeed be quite fun to meet busloads of tourists from around the globe displaying an impressive array of selfie sticks.

-When I first approached my train to Amritsar I sensed I was up for a new type of adventure on my YOU WANDER WE PAY trip.
+When I first approached my train to Amritsar I sensed I was up for a new type of adventure on my you wander we pay trip.
 All of a sudden countless men with daggers and swords were travelling in the same direction as me.
-Little did I know then that this was kirpan (an iron dagger or full length curved sword), one of the ‘5 kakar’ ritually worn items by Sikhs.
-I needn’t fear a violence-ridden train ride.
+Little did I know then that this was kirpan (an iron dagger or full length curved sword).
+It is one of the ‘5 Kakar’ ritually worn items by Sikhs.
+I needn’t fear a violence ridden train ride.

 From the moment I arrived and gave in my shoes, I was overwhelmed and overstimulated.
 While not an uncommon experience for me in India, this instantly felt extraordinary.
 I was overtaken by beaming smiles and vibrant colours as the loud buzz of Amritsar’s hectic streets quickly faded behind.
 Peaceful sounds of chanting, flutes and string instruments whirred in the background.